onfido/onfido-auth-sdk-ios/README.md

 ### Language customization

-**Note:**

-- If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
-- When adding custom translations, please make sure you add the whole set of keys we have in the [example `Localizable.strings` file](https://github.com/onfido/onfido-auth-sdk-ios/tree/main/localization).

 The strings used within the SDK can be customized by having a `Localizable.strings` in your app for the desired language and by configuring the flow using the `withCustomLocalization()` method on the configuration builder.

 ```swift